Wedding photography terms and conditions

 - Deliverables: obligation to deliver deliverables; feedback on deliverables; timetable for delivery of deliverables; deliverables warranties (B2C or mixed).

-- Prints: creation and delivery of prints; prices for prints; risk and title in prints; warranties relating to prints.
+- Prints: creation and delivery of prints (including B2C); prices for prints; risk and title in prints (including B2C); warranties relating to prints (including B2C).

 - Clientobligations: general second party obligations.